radicallyopensecurity/password-training/README.md

 As the target browses the website you should see the log window of the trapcookies page start to fill up with requests that are coming through.
 Contained in this log we should find all the information we need.

 ![](Images/Screenshot_cookiesstolen.png)
-Image: Screenshot of Trap Cookies log containing session identifiers
+Image: Screen shot of Trap Cookies log containing session identifiers

 In the case of PHPBB, they also check if the User-Agent string matches with the session id so we will need to copy both.
 In the example we've used a Firefox plugin called "Live Headers" to replay a modified requests but you could get the same result with something like Burpsuite or any other proxy service that allows you to modify and replay HTTP requests.
 You can see that we are initially not logged in, but once we replay the HTTP request with the correct cookie and user-agent we copied from trapcookies that we are automatically given an administrator session on the bulletin board without ever having to enter the correct credentials.

 ![](Images/Screenshot_cookiesreplayed.png)
-Image: Screenshot of phpbb replay attack with the original request above and the modified request below.
+Image: Screen shot of phpbb replay attack with the original request above and the modified request below.
 In the background you can see the modified request automatically drops us into the administrators session.

 ## Dumping any traffic
 **Required infusions:** tcpdump